 - Do not stop taking the medicine suddenly.

-- If it is discontinued suddenly, it may cause chest pain or a heart attack.
+- If it is discontinued suddenly, it increases blood pressure.

 - Avoid taking the medicine if you are allergic to it.